-- · our ability to successfully leverage the anticipated benefits and synergies from our June 6, 2017 acquisition of certain assets of Biotest Pharmaceuticals Corporation (the "Biotest Transaction"), including optimization of the combined businesses, operations and products and services, as well as the nature, strategy and focus of the combined company and the management and governance structure of the combined company; - · our ability to resume the manufacturing and commercialization of Bivigam once the deficiencies identified in a November 2014 warning letter (the "Warning Letter") with respect to the outstanding issues at the plasma fractionation facility in Boca Raton, FL acquired in the Biotest Transaction have been resolved by us to the satisfaction of the U.S. Food and Drug Administration (the "FDA"), as well as a positive review of the optimized manufacturing process under a Prior Approval Supplement by the FDA; - our ability to successfully resubmit to the FDA our Biologics License Application (the "BLA") for our lead pipeline product candidate, RI-002 ("RI-002"), once the deficiencies identified in the Complete Response Letter we received in July 2016 reaffirming the issues set forth in the Warning Letter have been resolved by us and/or our third-party vendors to the satisfaction of the FDA, and other requests for information included therein have been provided by us; - · our plans to develop, manufacture, market, launch and expand our own commercial infrastructure and commercialize our current and future products and the success of such efforts; - the safety, efficacy and expected timing of and our ability to obtain and maintain regulatory approvals for our current products and product candidates, including the timeframe within which we may receive approval from the FDA, if at all, of our BLA resubmission for RI-002 and the labeling or nature of any such approvals; - the achievement of or expected timing, progress and results of clinical development, clinical trials and potential regulatory approvals; - · our dependence upon our third-party and related-party customers and vendors and their compliance with regulatory bodies; - · our ability to obtain adequate quantities of FDA-approved plasma with proper specifications; - · our plans to increase our supplies of plasma; - $\cdot$ the potential indications for our product candidates; - · potential investigational new product applications; - the acceptability of any of our products, including RI-002, for any purpose by physicians, patients or payers; - · concurrence by the FDA with our conclusions and the satisfaction by us of its guidance; - the comparability of results of our immune globulin products to other comparably run Intravenous Immune Globulin clinical trials: - · the potential of RI-002 and Bivigam to provide meaningful clinical improvement for patients living with Primary Immune Deficiency Disease;
+- our ability to successfully leverage the anticipated benefits and synergies from our June 6, 2017 acquisition of certain assets of Biotest Pharmaceuticals Corporation (the "Biotest Transaction"), including optimization of the combined businesses, operations and products and services, as well as the nature, strategy and focus of the combined company and the management and governance structure of the combined company; - · our ability to resume the manufacturing and commercialization of BIVIGAM once the deficiencies identified in a November 2014 warning letter (the "Warning Letter") with respect to the outstanding issues at the plasma fractionation facility in Boca Raton, FL acquired in the Biotest Transaction have been resolved by us to the satisfaction of the U.S. Food and Drug Administration (the "FDA"), as well as a positive review of the optimized manufacturing process for BIVIGAM submitted to the agency as a Prior Approval Supplement; - · our plans to develop, manufacture, market, launch and expand our own commercial infrastructure and commercialize our current and future products and the success of such efforts; - the safety, efficacy and expected timing of and our ability to obtain and maintain regulatory approvals for our current products and product candidates, including the timeframe within which we may receive approval from the FDA, if at all, of our Biologics License Application resubmission for our lead pipeline product candidate, RI-002 ("RI-002"), and the labeling or nature of any such approvals, as well as our ability to maintain an acceptable compliance status to continue operations; - the achievement of or expected timing, progress and results of clinical development, clinical trials and potential regulatory approvals; - · our dependence upon our third-party and related-party customers and vendors and their compliance with regulatory bodies; - · our ability to obtain adequate quantities of FDA-approved plasma with proper specifications; - · our plans to increase our supplies of plasma; - · the potential indications for our product candidates; - · potential investigational new product applications; - the acceptability of any of our products, including RI-002, for any purpose by physicians, patients or payers; - · concurrence by the FDA with our conclusions and the satisfaction by us of its guidance; - the comparability of results of our immune globulin products to other comparably run Intravenous Immune Globulin clinical trials; - the potential of RI-002 and BIVIGAM to provide meaningful clinical improvement for patients living with Primary Immune Deficiency Disease; - · our ability to market and promote Nabi-HB in a highly competitive environment and to generate meaningful revenues from this product;

-- · our ability to market and promote Nabi-HB in a highly competitive environment and to generate meaningful revenues from this product; - · our intellectual property position and the defense thereof, including our expectations regarding the scope of patent protection with respect to RI-002 or other future pipeline product candidates; - · our manufacturing capabilities, third-party contractor capabilities and strategy; - · our plans relating to manufacturing, supply and other collaborative agreements; - · our estimates regarding expenses, capital requirements and the need for additional financing; - · possible or likely reimbursement levels for our currently marketed products and, if any, if and when RI-002 is approved for marketing; - estimates regarding market size, projected growth and sales of our existing products as well as our expectations of market acceptance of RI-002; - · future economic conditions or performance; and - · expectations for future capital requirements.
+- · our intellectual property position and the defense thereof, including our expectations regarding the scope of patent protection with respect to RI-002 or other future pipeline product candidates; - · our manufacturing capabilities, third-party contractor capabilities and strategy; - · our plans relating to manufacturing, supply and other collaborative agreements; - · our estimates regarding expenses, capital requirements and the need for and availability of additional financing; - · possible or likely reimbursement levels for our currently marketed products and, if any, if and when RI-002 is approved for marketing; - · estimates regarding market size, projected growth and sales of our existing products as well as our expectations of market acceptance of RI-002; - · future economic conditions or performance; and - · expectations for future capital requirements.